edinsoncs/suni-coin/README.md

 - Verify that the chain is valid and view the total block count
 - Search for a block by its hash
 - Browse blocks in a table via the new **Blocks** section
+- Search for an address to view its balance and transactions

 ## Troubleshooting